gael-src/what-weather/README.md

 Make an account on OpenWheather

-Edit main.js on "line 4" with your OpenWeather ID
+Edit main.js on "line 4" with your OpenWeather ID.

 Example:

 > const yourId = "yourID-example-0123..." <br>

 Check the weather from any city you want.

 Example:

 > $ node main.js berlin <br>